TuanPhan17/pe02-lab/README.md

 - Checks if it’s prime or not using a simple loop
 - Outputs “PRIME” or “NOT PRIME” accordingly

+✅ **2.
+Fibonacci Sequence Generator**
+- Asks the user how many Fibonacci numbers to generate
+- Starts with 0 and 1, the first two numbers in the sequence
+- Uses a `while` loop to calculate and print each following number
+- Demonstrates variable updates (`first`, `second`, `next_number`) and counting logic

-🕓 **Next up:** Fibonacci Sequence, Stage of Life, Movie Ticket, and Pattern Printing.
+🕓 **Next up:** Stage of Life, Movie Ticket, and Pattern Printing.

 ---